GluuFederation/docs-gg-prod/3.1.3/source/index.md

 - Leverage the Gluu Server IAM platform for central client authentication
 - Control access to APIs using OAuth and UMA scopes
 - Manage Kong Admin API, Consumer and Plugin objects.
-- API Dashboard to configure and monitor the health of your servers.
+- Use the API Dashboard to configure and monitor the health of your servers.
 - Backup, restore and migrate Kong instances using snapshots.

 ## Access Control